Cancer Research UK logo.

 Cancer that has spread to the bladder (secondary cancer)

 Sometimes cancer that has started elsewhere in the body can spread to the bladder.
-This can happen with prostate, rectum, ovary, cervix and womb cancer for example.
+This can happen with cancers of the prostate, rectum, ovary, cervix or womb for example.

 Cancers that have spread from somewhere else in the body are called secondary cancers.
 The cancer cells are the same type as the first (primary) cancer.
-So is the treatment.
+The treatment you have depends on the primary cancer.

 If you have cancer that has spread to the bladder, you need to go to the section about your primary cancer.